quailyquaily/quaily-docs/docs/writer/payment-settings.md

 ![](/images/screenshots/create-stripe-webhook-01.webp)

-Fill the `Endpoint URL` with The Webhook URL provided by Quail, select the latest API version, and choose to listen for the required Checkout events, then click "Add endpoint".
+Fill the `Endpoint URL` with The Webhook URL provided by Quaily, select the latest API version, and choose to listen for the required Checkout events, then click "Add endpoint".

 ![](/images/screenshots/create-stripe-webhook-02.webp)